LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Many thanks to all those at the meeting who signed the AEF petition calling for changes to the operation of the barrages.

-MILDURA MDBA MEETING HEAR FROM ANGRY GRAPE GROWERS AND TONY BURKE
+MILDURA MDBA MEETING: ANGRY GRAPE GROWERS VS TONY BURKE

 Around 250 people attended the MDBA meeting held in Mildura on February 10th which was well down on expectations.
 Approximately 800 chairs spread over several rooms in the venue had been readied for the turnout.